 Non-binding parameters that are nullable or annotated with the term Core.OptionalParameter defined in [OData-VocCore] MAY be omitted from the request body.
 If an omitted parameter is not annotated (and thus nullable), it MUST be interpreted as having the null value.
 If it is annotated and the annotation specifies a DefaultValue, the omitted parameter is interpreted as having that default value.
-If omitted parameter.
-If omitted parameter, note: a nullable non-binding parameter is equivalent to being annotated as optional with a default value of null.
+If omitted and the annotation does not specify a default value, the service is free on how to interpret the omitted parameter.
+Note: a nullable non-binding parameter is equivalent to being annotated as optional with a default value of null.